Udaygajjar19/Udaygajjar19/README.md

 ## Hi there 👋

+Try
-run npm i init before running it
+~npm i init

+If Running Over node On facing module error